 Can I use Google Maps in Venice?

-I found it is helpful to first use Google Images or Street View to see what the street and area look like so that I know what I am looking for when searching for an address or restaurant.
+I found it helpful to first use Google Images or Street View to see what the street and area look like so that I know what I am looking for when searching for an address or restaurant.
 And I still use Google Maps to at least get a sense of if I am heading in the right direction or my proximity to my destination.
 Just give yourself extra walking time and acquaint yourself with the map before you head out.

 Traveling to Italy?